Saturday Morning Amateur Football League: League membership and history

 The League was formed in 1962 and contains clubs from all over the former Strathclyde region, from Airdrie in the east to Gourock in the west.
 It changed its name from the Strathclyde Civil Service League to the Strathclyde Saturday Morning Amateur Football League in 1989.
 The oldest active club in the League is Tynecastle AFC, who were formed in 1978 and still play their home matches at Stepford.

 Despite the general decline in the number of amateur football clubs in Scotland, the SMAFA has continued to grow and now boasts one of the largest setups in the country, with 65 clubs participating in the 2022-23 season.
-Sadly, some of this growth was due to the demise of another league, which saw around 14 clubs join us.
+Sadly, some of this growth was due to the demise of another league, which saw around 14 clubs join the association.